-Local travel consists of travel to training, practice, and competition that occurs locally and does not include coordinated overnight stay(s).
+1. Local travel consists of travel to training, practice, and competition that occurs locally and does not include coordinated overnight stay(s).

-A. Application
+a.
+Application

-- Adult members who have regular contact with amateur athletes who are minors: - 2.
-Any adult authorized by USEF to have regular contact with or authority over an amateur athlete who is a minor; and - Adult staff and board members at USEF.(Collectively "Applicable Adult" for the purposes of this Policy.) - c.
+- 1. Adult members who have regular contact with amateur athletes who are minors; - 2.
+Any adult authorized by USEF to have regular contact with or authority over an amateur athlete who is a minor; and - 3.
+Adult staff and board members at USEF.
+(Collectively "Applicable Adult" for the purposes of this Policy.) - b.
 Transportation